uday96/EVA4-TSAI/README.md

 ## Session 10 - Training and Learning Rates

 Achieve 88% test accuracy on the CIFAR-10 dataset with ResNet18.
 Implement Leslie Smith LR finder to find the best starting learning rate and use ReduceLROnPlateau.

+## Session 11 - Super Convergence

+Achieve 90% test accuracy on the CIFAR-10 dataset with a custom ResNet architecture and One Cycle Policy for faster convergence.